-We can ensure the bottom level is carved out before the layer above is channelled by assigning the channel designations lower priorities (row 76).
-This is easy to do here because it's just one tile and there is no chance of cave-in.
+We can ensure the bottom level is carved out before the layer above is channelled by assigning the channel designations lower priorities (the h5s in the third layer - scroll down).

 An alternative is to have a follow-up blueprint that removes any undesired ramps.
-We did this on the surface and farming levels with the miasma vents to avoid the complication of setting detailed dig priorities over such large areas.
+We did this on the surface and farming levels with the miasma vents since it would be too complicated to synchronize the digging between the two layers.